anubhavg-icpl/EndpointSecurityDemo/DOCS/Security Features.md

    - Set thresholds for suspicious behavior
    - Define actions to take when thresholds are exceeded
    - Configure notification settings for security events

+## Corporate Deployment Considerations

+When deploying EndpointSecurityDemo in a corporate environment, consider the following:

+1. **Policy Configuration**
+   - Create standardized policies appropriate for your security requirements
+   - Consider different policy tiers for different user groups or device types
+   - Document exceptions for approved applications

+2. **Integration with SIEM**
+   - Forward security events to your corporate SIEM solution
+   - Establish alerting thresholds appropriate for your environment
+   - Correlate events with other security telemetry

+3. **Maintenance Requirements**
+   - Regular updates to malware signature database
+   - Periodic review of blocked application lists
+   - Adjustments to detection thresholds based on false positive rates